Best Guide to Online Passport Renewal: Fee, Requirements, And DFA Appointment Tips

 - Your old passport is either maroon, green, or brown

 - You changed the name or other personal information

 What if the PSA Birth Certificate is unclear?

 Bring a copy of a birth certificate issued by the Local Civil Registrar.

 Will I still have the same passport number?

 No. Every passport number expires the moment your passport does.
-So when you get your passport renewed, you’ll get a new set of passport serial number.
+So when you get your passport renewed, you’ll get a new passport serial number.